 A brand acts as the face of your business.
 People who associate with your brand will consider multiple aspects, whether consciously or subconsciously.
 You have to ensure your brand strategy is consistent and distinct such that all things associated share similar qualities.

 Your brand has to please the eyes of your audience, sound similar across all channels, and generally convey the same personality that hopefully connected with your target audiences.
 It will help generate trust, positively present your brand name, support you through your entire marketing efforts, and ultimately enhance revenue.

-On the other hand, if you have inconsistent cohesive marketing, it will dampen your brand and create more confusion for your prospects and customers.
+On the other hand, if you have inconsistent marketing, it will dampen your brand and create more confusion for your prospects and customers.